Football pools: Origins

 Competitions for predicting the results of football matches are older than the football league itself.
 The Cricket and Football Field newspaper, in its edition of 10 September 1887, offered a prize of one guinea to "the Competitor who predicts the results" of four football matches to be played the following Saturday.
 Readers were invited to cut out and fill in a coupon printed in the newspaper, which had to be sent to the newspaper's offices by the Friday before the matches.
 If more than one "couponnier" predicted all four exact scores correctly, the prize would be shared between them.
 There was no charge for entry beyond postage; in fact readers were allowed to submit several coupons together, presumably in order to encourage them to purchase several copies of the newspaper.
 By 1910, The Umpire was offering a first prize of £300 for predicting six results.

 In October 1922, John Moores, Colin Askham and Bill Hughes heard about John Jervis Barnard, a Birmingham man who had devised a 'football pool', where punters would bet on the outcome of football matches.
 The payouts to winners came from the 'pool' of money that was bet, less 10 per cent to cover "management costs".
 It had not been particularly successful and Barnard was struggling to make a profit.
 Hughes obtained one of Barnard's pools coupons; the three friends decided they could do it better and, on 1 February 1923, launched the Littlewood Football Pool (as it was originally known).
 A small office in Liverpool was rented and the first 4,000 coupons were distributed outside Manchester United's Old Trafford ground before one Saturday match that winter.
 Moores handed the coupons out himself, helped by some young boys eager to earn a few pennies.

 It was not an instant success, as just 35 coupons were returned.
 With bets totalling £4 7s 6d (£4.37½), the 10 per cent deducted did not cover the three men's expenses.
+The winning dividend paid out £2 12s 0d (£2.60).
 They decided to print 10,000 coupons, and took them to Hull, where they were handed out before a big game.
 This time, only one coupon was returned.
 Midway through the 1924–25 football season the scheme was still losing money.
 The three young men had already invested £200 each, with no imminent prospect of things improving.
 Hughes suggested they cut their losses and forget the whole thing and Askham agreed.
 They expected Moores to concur, but instead he offered to return the £200 they had each invested in return for their shares, and they accepted.
 By 1930, Moores had become a millionaire from the competition.

 In April 1929, Moores was prosecuted under the Ready Money Football Betting Act 1920.
 Following a court appearance, he was convicted.
 However, as his company never accepted cash, only postal orders that were cashed after the football results and the winning payout had been confirmed, his appeal was upheld.